What ACoAs Know & Don’t Know

 IS…❧…accepting that alcoholism & co-dependence have left deep scars & emotional hangovers.
 (Good / bad parenting @ ACoA site).
 These will take our life-time to gradually heal.
 Being human means we’ll never be perfect – but Recovery IS truly possible!
 Many have proven it.

-Humility (not humiliation) is acknowledging our human limitations, with a consistent willingness to evaluate ourselves with compassion, in honesty & reality, modifying our thoughts & action when needed so we can reach our own goals
+Humility (not humiliation) is acknowledging our human limitations, with a consistent willingness to evaluate ourself with compassion, in honesty & reality, modifying our thoughts & action when needed to reach our own goals

 🦋